ObjectDB Database Search

 Step 3: Add a Context Listener Class

-created if not existing yet) when the web application starts, by instantiating an EntityManagerFactory .
-The database will be closed when the web application stops (or when the web server shuts down), by ...
+if not existing yet) when the web application starts, by instantiating an EntityManagerFactory .
+The database will be closed when the web application stops (or when the web server shuts down), by closing ...
 Other...
 Web Listener and clicking Next .
 The Java package name should be guest.
-Enter GuestListener
+Enter GuestListener as

 Step 2: Entity Class and Persistence Unit